LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 3. Navigate to this bot's **Bot Settings**, and update the name to "Order Bot."
 4. Prior to saving, click the **Bot Group** dropdown, and notice there is now an option for the "Many bots" group.
 Select that option, and click **Save**.
 5. Delete the dialogs that Order Bot is not responsible for, i.e., the Welcome, Goodbye, Fallback, and Escalation dialogs.
-6. Verify that the Billing Question and Order Status dialogs are still set to be triggered using their associated intents.
+6. Verify that the Make Payment and Order Status dialogs are still set to be triggered using their associated intents.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/billing_question_dialog.png">